 There can be many reasons a sister of the groom is chosen to read at their brother’s wedding.
 But, most likely, it will be in place of the ‘Best Man’ speech.

-This will make it easy to decide on a theme for the speech, which will help give your speech some structure and a main story which you’ll be jumping off from and coming back to throughout.
+This will make it easy to decide on a theme for the speech; a narrative thread that will help give your speech some structure.

 Although there aren’t really many ‘rules’ as such for something as atypical as a Sister of the Bride speech, presumably your speech will be filling in for the ‘best man’ speech.